Rising Up: Critical Awareness and Common Ground

 “I came here feeling like I would not belong.
 I was very nervous because women look badly on sex workers.
 But here in the circle I have found my space and my hope.
 I spoke to a lawyer and she helped me.
 I came here with a heavy heart and spoke to a counselor who helped.
 I did not know this circle would give me a chance and change for my life.”—Sex Worker and Activist, Zimbabwe

 The Personal Is Political

-“The personal is political” is a well-known feminist rallying cry coined in the late 1960s.
-At its core, it asserts that inequality and the social structures and beliefs that make up the foundation for power and privilege begin at home and are reproduced in our families.
+“The personal is political” is a well-known feminist rallying cry, coined in the late 1960s.
+It asserts that inequality and the social structures and beliefs that make up the foundation for power and privilege begin at home and are reproduced in our families.
 For women, the personal arena is a site where structural violence and inequality play out vividly.
-For example, domestic violence—an issue which was long viewed as a private matter—remains at the top of women’s rights agendas.
-Laws may have changed, but the police, justice system, and family institutions around the world continue to treat it as a personal issue, rather than a crime and public health crisis that feminists have long galvanized the public to recognize.+ Read More
+For example, domestic violence, an issue which was long viewed as a private matter, remains at the top of women’s rights agendas.
+Some laws have changed, but the police, the justice system, and family institutions around the world continue to treat it as a personal issue, rather than the crime and public health crisis that feminists have long galvanized the public to recognize.+ Read More

 “The personal is political” is a guide to formulating political agendas, communication strategies, and organizing tactics.
 It is a useful framework for popular education methodologies and strategies.
 Since our perceptions about our social roles and what is happening in our families are all shaped by larger political and social structures, addressing deep inequality should include—and often start with—ourselves, our homes, and our contexts, even on big topics like militarization or consumerism.
 When we start there, we see that these problems infiltrate and shape our lives.
 In many ways, the personal impacts not only give us clues about the structures of power, which is key for consciousness-raising, but also help us identify great communication and organizing strategies.